-12.5 Children and the court system
+14.6 Children and the court system

-Children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
+Children are sometimes required to give evidence in criminal courts, either for crimes committed against them, or for crimes they have witnessed.
 The families of children may also be subject to child arrangements processes through the family court system.

-We recognise that both circumstances may be stressful for children, and appropriate support will be provided in line with local and national guidance.
+We recognise that both circumstances may be stressful for children and appropriate support will be provided in line with local and national guidance.

-12.6 Child Sexual Exploitation
+14.7 Child Sexual Exploitation

-Sexual exploitation involves an individual or group of adults taking advantage of the vulnerability of an individual or groups of children or young people, and victims can be boys or girls.
+Sexual exploitation involves an individual or group taking advantage of the vulnerability of an individual or groups of children or young people, and victims can be boys or girls.
 Children and young people are often unwittingly drawn into sexual exploitation through the offer of friendship and care, gifts, drugs and alcohol, and sometimes accommodation.
 Sexual exploitation is a serious crime and can have a long-lasting adverse impact on a child's physical and emotional health.
 It may also be linked to child trafficking.

-Southam College includes the risks of sexual exploitation in the PSHE and RSHE curriculum.
+We include the risks of sexual exploitation in the PSHE and RSE curriculum.